Handicap-accessible playground still inaccessible to wheelchairs

 WEST WARWICK, R.I.
 (WPRI) — A West Warwick playground built with a state grant earmarked to make it handicap-accessible still needs major changes nearly a year after the state told the town to fix it.

-But after it opened, there were a number of problems starting in the parking lot where there were no handicapped parking spots and continuing on the ashphalt path that led to the front gate.
+But after it opened, there were a number of problems, starting in the parking lot where there were no handicapped parking spots and continuing on the asphalt path leading to the front gate.

-Bob Cooper, Executive Secretary of the Governor’s Commission on Disabilities, told Target 12 “most kids using a wheelchair” probably cannot get past the fence.
+Bob Cooper, executive secretary of Gov. Gina Raimondo’s Commission on Disabilities, told Target 12, “most kids using a wheelchair” probably cannot get past the fence.

 West Warwick resident Alan Palazzo filed the initial complaint last August, and the town agreed to make the necessary changes in December after the state got involved.